rust-lang/log/rfcs/0000-structured-logging.md

 #### Implementors

 There aren't any public implementors of `Visitor` in the `log` crate.
-Other crates that use key-value pairs will implement `Visitor`.
+Other crates that use key-value pairs will implement `Visitor`, or use the adapter methods on `Source` and never need to touch `Visitor`s directly.

 #### Object safety